oauth-wg/oauth-cross-device-security/main.md

 An attacker creates a message to all employees of a company, claiming to be from a trusted technology provider investigating a suspected security breach.
 They ask employees to send them the QR code typically used to join a new device to the network, along with detailed steps on how to obtain the QR code.
 The employee, eager to assist, initiates the process to add a new mobile device to the network.
 They authenticate to the network and obtain a QR code.
 They send the QR code to the attacker.
 The attacker scans the QR code and adds their own device to the network.
 They use this device access as an entry point and perform lateral moves to obtain additional privileges and access to restricted resources.

 ## Example B6: Illicit Onboarding
 An attacker initiates an employee onboarding flow and obtains a QR code from the onboarding portal to invoke a wallet and present a verifiable credential attesting to a new employee's identity.
 The attacker obtains a list of potential new employees and sends an e-mail informing them that it is time to present proof of their background check or government issued ID.
 The new employee scans the QR code, invokes their wallet and presents their credentials.
 Once the credentials are presented, the employee's account is activated.
-The employee portal accessed by the attacker obtained the QR code displays a message to the attacker with instructions on how to access their account.
+The employee portal accessed by the attacker to obtain the QR code displays a message to the attacker with instructions on how to access their account.

 ## Example B7: Illicit session transfer
 An attacker creates a message to all employees of a company, claiming to be from a trusted technology provider investigating a suspected security breach.
 They ask employees to send them the QR code typically used to transfer a session.
 The employee, eager to assist, initiates the process to transfer a session.
 They authenticate  and obtain a QR code and then send the QR code to the attacker.
 The attacker scans the QR code with their mobile phone and access the users data and resources.